aerospike/aerospike-client-nodejs/docs/operators.md

 - `bin`         - The name of the bin containing the List.
 - `index`       - The start index of the range of elements to return.
-- `number`      - The number of elements to return.
+- `number`      - [optional] The number of elements to return; if not specified, return all elements until the end of the list.

 Example: